JulinaM/julinam.github.io/_pages/about.md

 ---

 ## Contact Me
-Feel free to reach out if you’re interested in collaborating or learning more about my work.
-You can contact me via [jmaharja@kent.edu] or connect with me on [LinkedIn](https://www.linkedin.com/in/julinamaharjan/).
+Feel free to connect if you’re interested in collaborating or learning more about my work.
+You can reach me at [jmaharja@kent.edu](mailto:jmaharja@kent.edu) or connect with me on [LinkedIn](https://www.linkedin.com/in/julinamaharjan/).

 ---